collectiveidea/json_spec/README.md

     Then the JSON at "path" should be true
     Then the JSON at "path" should be false
     Then the JSON at "path" should be null

+    Then the JSON should include:
+      """
+      {
+        "key": "value"
+      }
+      """
+    Then the JSON at "path" should include:
+      """
+      [
+        "entry",
+        "entry"
+      ]
+      """

+    Then the JSON should include {"key":"value"}
+    Then the JSON at "path" should include {"key":"value"}
+    Then the JSON should include ["entry","entry"]
+    Then the JSON at "path" should include ["entry","entry"] Then the JSON should include "string"
+    Then the JSON at "path" should include "string" Then the JSON should include 10
+    Then the JSON at "path" should include 10
+    Then the JSON should include 10.0
+    Then the JSON at "path" should include 10.0
+    Then the JSON should include 1e+1
+    Then the JSON at "path" should include 1e+1
+    Then the JSON should include true
+    Then the JSON at "path" should include true
+    Then the JSON should include false
+    Then the JSON at "path" should include false
+    Then the JSON should include null
+    Then the JSON at "path" should include null

     Then the JSON should have "path"